 We are an independent multimedia production studio producing content for radio, television, and films for 30 years and distributing throughout the world.
 We stream our high-quality audio material to media outlets and the general public in order to add the voices of people most impacted by the prison industrial complex.
 This takes on a special urgency during the COVID-19 pandemic, and the national focus on the damage done by the police and prison structures across the nation.

-We challenge unjust police and prosecutorial practices which result in mass incarceration, racism and gender discrimination by bringing the voices of men, women and kids into the public debate.
+We challenge unjust police and prosecutorial practices which result in mass incarceration, racism and gender discrimination by bringing the voices of incarcerated people into the public debate.
 Our radio broadcasts examine core issues that create crime and disenfranchise communities.
 Our educational materials serve as a catalyst for public activism; strengthening movements for social change.
 Prison Radio’s productions illustrate the perspectives and the intrinsic human worth of the more than 7.1 million people under correctional control in the U.S.

 Tax ID: 68-0334309